interstitialRedirectModalTitle

 Event Overview

-Additional Information for Davis Mountains Preserve Open Weekends
+Additional Information for Davis Mountains Preserve Open Days

-• High clearance, street-legal vehicles are required to drive past the McIvor Conservation Center.
+• High clearance, street-legal vehicles are REQUIRED to drive past the McIvor Conservation Center (8 inches or more clearance).

 • Any person under the age of 18 must be supervised by an accompanying adult.

-• No pets, aside from licensed service animals for assistance, are permitted on the preserve.
+• No pets, aside from licensed service animals for assistance, are permitted.

 Other Important Information:

-• All waste will need to be packed in and packed out.
+• All waste must be packed in and packed out.

-• Public restrooms are available at the McIvor Conservation Center.
+• Restrooms are available at the McIvor Conservation Center.

-• We suggest bringing plenty of food and water, rain gear, hiking boots, sunscreen and hats for any of our trails.
+• Bring plenty of food and water, rain gear, hiking boots, sunscreen and hats for any of our trails.

-• Weather is unpredictable on the preserve.
+• Weather is unpredictable at the preserve.
 Make sure you are prepared for a wide range of conditions.

 For more information, contact Kaylee French by email at kaylee.french@TNC.ORG, or call 432-426-2390.